Southern elephant seal: Climate change

 Climate change likely has a wide-ranging and diverse impact on marine species such as southern elephant seals.
 As top predators in the Southern Ocean, southern elephant seals inhabit one of the most sensitive and vulnerable regions to rapid climate change.
 Global efforts such as the Southern elephant seals as oceanographic samplers and the Marine Mammals Exploring the Oceans Pole to Pole projects have led to the collection of a large suite of long-term coupled behavioural-oceanographic data.
 As part of these projects, satellite-relay data loggers were attached to southern elephant seals to collect physical and biological data.
 This simultaneous collection of behavioural and environmental data, spanning more than ten years, has enabled researchers to study the impact of climate change on southern elephant seals and the Antarctic ecosystem.
 This data provides information on how the Southern Ocean is changing in relation to climate change as well as how these species respond to changes.

 These projects focused on southern elephant seals because they are deep divers as well as a major predator in the Southern Ocean in terms of their population size and food consumption.
 As predators of the upper levels of the food-web, their foraging success and population dynamics impart valuable information about productivity at different trophic levels.
 The well-being of southern elephant seals therefore mirrors that of the whole Antarctic ecosystem.

 Southern elephant seals from different colonies frequent specific oceanographic regions to forage.
 They feed most successfully in areas with specific hydrographic properties, e.g. the upwelling regions of Circumpolar Deep Water within the Antarctic Circumpolar Current.
 In the Southern Ocean, southern elephant seals associate more frequently with southerly, higher‐latitude fronts and frontal zones.
 However, the foraging success in association with these regions varies strongly according to year, season and sex.
 Some of the seasonal and interannual variations in foraging success can be linked to climatic changes such as positional shifts in fronts and variability associated with frontal positions.
 Generally, southern elephant seals appear to be resilient against the apparent variability in the location and productivity of frontal systems.

+Notable individuals

+One of the most famous southern elephant seals was Minazo, who lived in Japan's Enoshima Aquarium from when he was a half-year old until his death in 2005 at age 11.